 However, insurers take a holistic view of risk management across their processes and core business, and the monitoring of past climate change related events and losses is just one of the instruments used in the underwriting and pricing process.

-Despite a number of data and methodological constraints, forward-looking analysis is also increasingly used in combination with historical assessments based on up-to-date data.
+Despite a number of data and methodological constraints (and the challenges in quantifying and analysing the long-term effect of climate change on pricing and resilience in business models), forward-looking analysis is also increasingly used in combination with historical assessments based on up-to-date data.
 This is focused on expected changes in frequency and severity of certain events which are relevant for pricing yearly guarantees and adjust periodically their conditions.

 One important element of underwriting and pricing involves imposing certain conditions on contracts, such as prevention measures.
 These conditions are not necessarily based on past events but can also be the result of trends forecasting, and increasingly over the longer term.
 This is clearly an example of the future/expected impact of climate change being incorporated in the underwriting/pricing process.